Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] You can mark the checklist items as completed
 - [ ] You can link directly to an issue and show a popup with issue information
 - [ ] You can reorder the checklist items
+- [ ]

+#### Q164.
+You are building a visual studio code extension and you remember that microsoft has sample code you could learn from.
+Which search would yield the fewest results while searching all of GitHub for “vscode” repos from “microsoft”?

+- [x] Owner:microsoft repo:vscode
+- [ ] Vscode
+- [ ] Company:microsoft repo:vscode
+- [ ] Microsoft/vscode